-As a globally oriented Danish educational institution, Zealand Institute of Business and Technology joins and acknowledges the principles of the Code of Conduct developed by the Danish Rectors’ Conference – University Colleges Denmark & Rectors’ Conference – Academies of Professional Higher Education Denmark.
+As a globally oriented Danish educational institution, Zealand and acknowledges the principles of the Code of Conduct developed by the Danish Rectors’ Conference – University Colleges Denmark & Rectors’ Conference – Academies of Professional Higher Education Denmark.

 When offering international educational programmes and when promoting international programmes globally we fully agree that the institutions, organizations and marketing intermediates must conform with a set of ethical guidelines for the recruitment, admission and education of international students.